mParticle/docs/src/pages/developers/partners/kit-integrations/ios-kit/index.md

 The remainder of **MPKitCompanyName.m** contains a series of method implementation that are commented out.
 Those methods are called by the core SDK when forwarding data to kits.
 Uncomment the ones applicable to your SDK and implement them.
 Note that the methods are required to return an execution status object containing whether it ran successfully and the number of forward counts.
 See [MPKitExecStatus.h](https://github.com/mParticle/mparticle-apple-sdk/blob/master/mParticle-Apple-SDK/Kits/MPKitExecStatus.h) for more details.

-The complete list of available methods that are called from the core SDK and can implemented by kits can be found at: [MPKitProtocol.h](https://github.com/mParticle/mparticle-apple-sdk/blob/master/mParticle-Apple-SDK/Kits/MPKitProtocol.h)
+The complete list of available methods that are called from the core SDK and can be implemented by kits can be found at: [MPKitProtocol.h](https://github.com/mParticle/mparticle-apple-sdk/blob/master/mParticle-Apple-SDK/Kits/MPKitProtocol.h)

 ## Publishing Your Kit